bollewolle/dotfiles/README.md

 DISCLAIMER: These are my dotfiles for bootstrapping a new system.
 They are tailored to my needs, and may not work for you.
 Use at your own risk.

-## Macos/linux
+## macOS/linux

+For a fresh install of macOS: make sure you use the same username as defined in your Chezmoi data file.
+Also make sure to already log into the App Store in order to make the app installation via mas-cli work correctly.

 If you're on a workstation use the below command to initiate the bootstrap script.
 It will pull the repo and initiate Chezmoi.
-That in turn will run the necessary script (via a hook) to also install 1Password and the CLI.
-After that Chezmoi will do it's meant to do with all the defined files, folders, templates, scripts, ...
+That in turn will run the necessary script (via a hook) to also install 1Password and the CLI for 1Password.
+After that Chezmoi will do what it's meant to do with all the defined files, folders, templates, scripts, ...

 Using curl: